AndreCFerreira/Bird_individualID/Automated_pictures_collection/README.md

 </p>

 ## 5. Start the script on boot
-Since an hdmi screen is probably not available in the places where the camera trap will be used (i.e. in the field) it is useful to program the raspberry pi to run the camera script as soon as it is powered.
+Since an hdmi screen is probably not available in the places where the camera trap will be used (i.e. in the field) it is useful to program the raspberry pi to run the camera script as soon as it is powered to avoid the need to runt the script manually.
 This can be achieved by typing on the terminal:

 ```console
 sudo nano /etc/rc.local